I Do (Blaque song): Music video

 A music video for "I Do" was directed by Bille Woodruff.
-ItThe video opens with a cartoon portrait of Blaque displayed on a television screen before cutting to the group performing the verses on a vibrant, colorful set.
+The video opens with a cartoon portrait of Blaque displayed on a television screen before cutting to the group performing the verses on a vibrant, colorful set.
 The members wear sleek white outfits accented with silver, as the visuals ripple and glitch to mimic the effect of flipping through TV channels.
 During the chorus, the trio appears in striking hot pink ensembles, dancing in a futuristic fuchsia set alongside male background dancers.
 The scene then transitions to a regal purple backdrop, where the group dons luxurious velvet and fur pieces while standing before massive doors adorned with their animated portraits.
 In this sequence, the members are shown being watched from a futuristic tablet.
 For Natina’s verse, she appears in a karate uniform, skillfully wielding nunchucks under the training of Lisa "Left Eye" Lopes, culminating in a playful sparring match between the two during Lopes’s verse.
 Near the end, Blaque pays homage to The Matrix with a dramatic slow-motion leap enhanced by bullet time effects, closing the video on a bold, cinematic note.

 The music video made its debut on BET the week ending August 15, 1999, and a week later on The Box.
 It was resent to both stations months later on the weeks ending March 5, and March 12, 2000.
 The video made it its debut on MTV on the week ending April 3, 2000.
 "I Do" gave Blaque their first and only MTV Video Music Awards nomination in 2000 for Best Editing in a Video.
 When the late singer Aaliyah hosted TRL in 2000, she mentioned that the video was "adorable" and that she loved the pink outfits they wore.